JingHuangLab/AFEXplorer/README.md

 optax
 ```

-### Kincore-standalone is also required when predicting human kinases.

-Simply, `hmmer` needs to be installed in the current environment to support Kincore.
-See [Kincore-standalone](https://github.com/vivekmodi/Kincore-standalone) for more info.

-## Use AFEX for alternative structure prediction
+## Usage of AFEX: AdK protein as an example

 1. Prepare input.

     Run AlphaFold for `features.pkl`, which is the input of AFEX.

-2. Take AdK as an example.
+2. Conditioned structure prediction.
    * Add corresponding CV loss for the open state in `afexplore_optim.py`.
    * Set the directory of AF model parameters as $AF_PARAM.
    * Run AFEX.